Last updated on December 8, 2025

 Rings of Brighthearth

-Rings of Brighthearth can double the effect of any activated abilities, which will be planeswalker abilities in this deck.
+Rings of Brighthearth can double the effect of any activated abilities, which are planeswalker abilities in this deck.
 Atraxa’s proliferate is a triggered ability, so it won’t be doubled.
 Remember that loyalty counters also aren't doubled since they’re part of a cost, not an effect.

 Deepglow Skate

-Cards like Deepglow Skate can be the responsible of a lot of planeswalker ultimates in the same turn, doubling the counters the walkers have at that moment.
+Cards like Deepglow Skate can be responsible for a lot of planeswalker ultimates in the same turn, doubling the counters the walkers have at that moment.

 Spark Double